Friday, May 3, 2024

 The discipline of history also has specialties.
 Among both amateur and professionals there are those who know how to spell out details; others more inclined to notice and describe themes that come out of those back-there details along with implications for present and future.
 Although not a professional nor even quite an amateur historian, I recognize my own interpretive yen, and probably why I am an eager participant in this second visit.
 As a preacher, and as one whose faith journey started in and among the Old Colonists of the Russian Mennonites, I find it natural to observe and perhaps identify a few trends here.
 Still the nescheah as per nickname when I was a kid, here goes; a few thematics (?) from this thinker.

 Pride.
 Although Mennonites often poke jokes at one another about being proud of our humility, I saw pride everywhere, not only in the Q and A sessions, but when conversing in our cars moving one place to next in our tour schedule.
 We speak about our children in their professional and other pursuits, possibly not mentioning the ones we grieve about.
 We review our career paths making sure it is understood, and if perceived safe to the listening ear, perhaps some reference to a disappointment or two.
 The underbelly of diligence among Mennonites is that failures are hard to deal with.
 We prefer successes.
 One hosting minister spoke with deep pride about his sixteen-year-old son who recently successfully managed his business (11 employees) on their farmyard for two weeks while he attended a church convention in Mexico.
 Myself a Saskatchewan farm boy, I marveled at his son, I ‘got it’ easily. [ii] Also I remember an additional feature of this topic.
-In my day, among those ‘adult’ responsibilities our parents made sure we didn’t get too proud of our great accomplishments; maybe not so much an issue today. ๐Ÿ˜
+In my day, among those ‘adult’ responsibilities our parents made sure we didn’t get too proud of our great accomplishments.
+Come to think of it, I should have asked this dad if his son knew he was proud of him. ๐Ÿ˜

-Still somewhat common, we try to live responsibly.
-In our church, prayer time requests are usually limited to safety for somebody on a trip, the sick and the dying, and praise God for a son or daughter who just got a PhD.
+Still a common characteristic, we try to live our lives responsibly, church prayer requests usually limited to safety for somebody on a trip, the sick and the dying, and praise God for a son or daughter who just got a PhD!
 [Admittedly there are differences here.
-In these rural churches, the O.C. and the Rheinlander do not go into such sharing time during worship at all!]
+In these rural churches, the Old Colony and the Rheinlander do not go into such sharing time during worship at all!]
 Whatever the worship style, I maintain that stoicism is standard fare among most of us Caucasian Mennonites.
 We do not mention the mentally ill or failing marriages or spiritual doldrums.
 All of us have things to learn from our black or brown brothers and sisters in Africa or Latin America, sometimes addressing illness or the evil one right there in the worship service!

 Also some surprises!
 One of our hosting bishops spoke with considerable candor acknowledging ongoing problems with alcoholism and addictions in their midst.
 This was honest humble communication.
 Spirit-led leaders know it important to think about and learn from one another regardless how sophisticated or simple we are in our urban or rural faith communities.
 This is a challenge faced by faith communities of all traditions.
 1 Thessalonians 5 has something to say about that, And we urge you, beloved, to admonish the idlers, encourage the faint-hearted, help the weak, be patient with all of them (:14)Homegrown honesty can do all of us proud.

 Preachers.
 As already noted these rural ‘brothers’ are minimally educated, but invested with considerable authority, totally committed and serving the felt needs of these rural churches.
 The Old Colony this year have a baptismal class of 43 all set for Pentecost, the Rheinlander and Kleine Gemeinde also with sizable groups.
 These three groupings, quite in character with denominationalism everywhere, also have slightly different theological emphases (O.C. baptism is the way to salvation and church membership, Rheinlander a rite “upon confession of faith in Jesus as Savior” also followed by membership, Kleine Gemeinde a similar faith confession but I do not know membership implications).
-All of these churches are full every Sunday, and weddings and funerals attended by all - something for us visitors to think about, possibly even talk about in our carpool rides back to the city!
+All of these churches are full every Sunday - something for us visitors to think about, possibly even talk about in our carpool rides back to the city!

 Most urban Mennonite churches, along with the mainline churches, in varying degrees are suffering a credibility gap.
 Baptismal classes?
 Is that a thing of the past?
 Many of today’s young adults admit to spiritual openness but find no faith invitation in their parents or present-day educated church leaders.
 Ouch!
 Visiting these country cousins is an occasion of humble confession especially for those of us in faith communities more aligned with today’s progressive theology while slowly forgetting the rites of Christian faith.
 When we don’t have those faith celebrations we look for consultants and webinars to help us understand things rather than seeking the Lord’s guidance.
 Bring back the catechism.